pmdbt/RobinhoodAI/README.md

 ### TO DOs:

-1. Finish methods for Buy_Dips class
+1. Add method to select closing price and iterate through dict of ticker data
-1. Optimize dataframe and see if numpy arrays might work better
+2. Optimize dataframe and see if numpy arrays might work better